Letztes Update: 21. Mai 2025

-The article explains what 'CentOS end of life' means, the impact on users, the date it occurs, and discusses security implications and alternatives.
-It also provides guidance on how to prepare for the transition.
+The article explains what 'CentOS end of life' means, its impact on users, and the specific date it will occur.
+It discusses the implications for security and updates, recommends alternatives, and offers guidance on preparing for the transition.

 Hi there,